 Web's role at Faith is multi-faceted, as he engages in many different ministries.
-On Sundays, Web regularly leads worship during our services and spends time with the High School Sunday School class.
+On Sundays, Web regularly leads worship during our services and spends time with the Middle School Sunday School class.
 On Wednesdays, Web coaches the student-led worship team at youth group and leads discussion for both middle school and high school boys.
 On the days between Wednesday and Sunday, Web serves as the resident techie, overseeing the build of our new website and the implementation of an entire Church Management System (ChMS).
 He also makes the most of Bonnie Kossow's M&M jar throughout the week.

 Web grew up in central Illinois, and God's saving grace was revealed to him by the convicting power of the Holy Spirit when he realized the depth of his sinfulness at church camp the summer he turned 13.
 He started playing ukulele when he was 16, guitar when he was 17, studied music and philosophy in college, and loves to bring new depths of richness to theological lyricism through music.
 Just don't ask him about augmented 6th chords unless you've got an hour.